Home / Soup Recipes / Spring Vegetable Soup with Homemade Egg Noodles

 2. Homemade egg noodles.
 Kind of a no brainer.
 They really do take this soup from ordinary to extraordinary.

 3. Adaptable.
 Like with any good soup recipe, you can really make this your own.
-Add ginger, lemon juice, a splash of soy sauce, sesame oil, fresh parsley, chicken breasts.
+Add ginger, lemon juice, a splash of soy sauce, sesame oil, fresh parsley, chicken breasts, your favorite fresh veggies.
 However you want to spin it, it will be delicious.

 Egg Noodle Soup FAQ’s